awsdocs/amazon-athena-user-guide/doc_source/security-iam-athena.md

 + Amazon S3 locations where the underlying data to query is stored\.
 + Metadata and resources that you store in the AWS Glue Data Catalog, such as databases and tables, including additional actions for encrypted metadata\.

 If you are an administrator for other users, make sure that they have appropriate permissions associated with their user profiles\.
+In addition to the following topics, see [Actions, Resources, and Condition Keys for Amazon Athena](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonathena.html) in the *[IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)*\.

 **Topics**
 + [Managed Policies for User Access](managed-policies.md)